-Personalised education is one of the basic principles of Princess Margaret School.
+Personalised education is one of the basic principles of Princess Margaret International School.
 But what is personalised education?
-It is the distillation of personalisation, by fostering the aptitudes and abilities of each student, and socialisation, by moulding the social aspects of the personality.
+Two approaches are considered: first, the synthesis of individualisation and socialising by enhancing the aptitudes and abilities on each student, and moulding social aspects of the personality as a second.

 This refers to human as much as academic education of students so that they can assume both personal and professional future responsibilities.

 This deals with attaining full development of intellectual abilities of the student by means of active participation in learning.